wences-sanchez/Knowledge-Base/pages/How to Import the Class Within the Same Directory or Sub Directory%3F (highlights).md

 	  Same as previous, but prefix the module name with a . if not using a subdirectory:

 	  from .user import User
-	  from .dir import Dir #space
+	  from .dir import Dir #ñspace
 	- -